eclipse-kura/kura/docs/gateway-configuration/wifi-configuration.md

 # Wi-Fi Configuration

 From a configuration standpoint, the Wi-Fi interface (e.g., wlan0) may be viewed as an extension of Ethernet.
-In addition to the **TCP/IP** and **DHCP & NAT** configuration tabs, it has the **Wireless** tab that allows for the configuration of wireless settings.
+In addition to the **IPv4**, **IPv6** and **DHCPv4 & NAT** configuration tabs, it has the **Wireless** tab that allows for the configuration of wireless settings.
 These configuration options are described below.

 !!! warning
     Before using wifi make sure that you have correctly set the Regulatory Domain on the gateway.
 You can check the current configuration using the `iw reg get` command.
 To set the Regulatory Domain please refer to the specific section in the Gateway Configurations.